 Cats often rely more on their sense of smell than what they can see or touch when scoping out environments.
 And cats can detect a scent long after humans can smell nothing.

-However, they also have a vomeronasal organ on the roof of their mouth.
-This second nose is more attuned to pheromones.
+And did you know that cats actually have two areas important for sensing stimuli associated with smells?
+Besides the nose they also have a special structure called a vomeronasal organ on the roof of their mouth which is more attuned to detecting pheromones.

 Contents